 #6 – Banque Internationale à Luxembourg S.A.
 (BIL)

 Founded in 1856, Banque Internationale à Luxembourg is the oldest private bankingPrivate BankingPrivate banking refers to a type of banking and financial service offered by certain banks only to high-net-worth individuals (HNWIs).
 Clients opting for this service are individually assigned a financial representative who personally takes care of their banking needs. group in the country, offering a variety of retail and corporate financial services and specialized private banking operations.
 Legend Holdings and the Luxembourg government own Banque Internationale à Luxembourg banks in Luxembourg with Moody’s long-term credit rating of A3 (upper-medium grade).

 - Balance Sheet Total (in EUR Million): 22,579.8

 - Annual net Profit (in EUR Million): 129.8

 Deutsche Bank Luxembourg S.A. is a subsidiary of Deutsche Bank Aktiengesellschaft, founded as recently as 1970 and is a relatively new addition to the well-established banking industry of this country.
-They specialize in private wealth management, structured finance, tailor-made lending solutions to businesses of various sizes and assisting financial intermediaries, investors as well as issuers by fulfilling different financial roles.
+They specialize in private wealth management, structured financeStructured FinanceStructured finance refers to the design and provision of financial products and services to satisfy complex financial requirements., tailor-made lending solutions to businesses of various sizes, and assisting financial intermediariesFinancial IntermediariesA financial intermediary refers to a third-party, forming environment for conducting financial transactions between different parties., investors, and issuers by fulfilling different financial roles.